sindresorhus/ky/readme.md

 })();
 ```

-In environments that do not support `import`, you can load `ky` in UMD format.
+In environments that do not support `import`, you can load `ky` in [UMD format](https://medium.freecodecamp.org/anatomy-of-js-module-systems-and-building-libraries-fadcd8dbd0e).
 For example, using `require()`:

 ```js
 const ky = require('ky/umd').default;
 ```

-This also means `ky` can be used as an AMD module, and if no module system is detected, then `ky` will be available as a global.
+If no module system is detected, then `ky` will be available as a global.

 ## API